 Parent Workshops or Information Sessions offer opportunities for the school or particular school departments to provide information sessions or workshops on a wide range of topics connected to the school and student learning or development.
 These sessions typically take place two or three times a year and will be announced on the school calendar.
+Important sessions include the parent orientation presentations as well as the induction for new parents that take place prior to the start of each school year.

-Weekly communications and newsletters are sent by homeroom teachers every two weeks through Seesaw.
+Weekly communications and newsletters are sent by homeroom teachers usually every two weeks through the Toddle Family app/website.
 This notice provides an overview of what the students have been learning and engaged with during the past week in their classes.
 Teachers also share learning plans and activities that students will be engaged in during the coming week.
-The Clavis Chronicle is sent to all families from the school administration at the same time.
+The Clavis Chronicle newsletter is sent to all families from the school administration, usually on alternate weeks.
 The Clavis Chronicle is meant to keep the school community updated on school-wide events, information, and activities that impacts everyone.